-Revenue from our semiconductor business for the first quarter of 2016 represented 6% (first quarter of 2015 - 7%) of our total revenue.
+Revenue from our semiconductor business for the first half of 2016 represented 6% (first half of 2015 - 7%) of our total revenue.
 The semiconductor market has historically been cyclical and impacted by, among other things, significant and often rapid changes in product demand, changes in customer requirements for new manufacturing capacity and technology transitions, significant expenditures for capital equipment and product development, and general economic conditions.
 Our semiconductor business has been negatively impacted by volatility in customer demand, the cost of our investments, operational inefficiencies, commercial challenges associated with a particular customer, and the costs, terms, timing and challenges of ramping new sites and programs.
 The negative impact of these factors resulted in the reduction of our long-term cash-flow projections used for our 2014 impairment assessment of our semiconductor business, and in the fourth quarter of 2014, we recorded a non-cash impairment charge of \$40.8 million against the goodwill of this business.
 In 2015, however, revenue and operating results from our semiconductor business improved compared to 2014, primarily as a result of improved customer demand (including from the customer noted above) and the impact of restructuring actions we implemented in this business during 2015 to reduce its cost structure and improve its margin performance.
-These factors had a positive effect on our long-term cash flow projections for this business, and as a result, we determined that no impairment to the assets of this business was required at the end of 2015.
-Although we have made significant progress in addressing the inefficiencies and challenges which have affected our semiconductor business, the negative factors above, combined with demand volatility in this market, may continue to adversely impact the revenue and profitability of this business, as well as our financial position and cash flows.
+These factors had a positive effect on our long-term cash flow projections for this business, and as a result, we determined that no impairment to the assets of this business was required at the end of 2015 or either of the first two quarters of 2016.
+While we have made significant progress in addressing the inefficiencies and challenges which have affected our semiconductor business, demand volatility in this market, as well as the costs, terms, timing and challenges of ramping new programs may continue to adversely impact the revenue and profitability of this business, as well as our financial position and cash flows.
 Any failure to realize future revenues at an appropriate profit margin or failure to further improve the financial results of this business could result in additional impairment losses for our semiconductor business in future periods.